 Figure 5: Mississippi River gauge height at St. Louis, MO, from October 2007 through October 2014 showing low water conditions during the 2012 drought and water levels above flood stage in 2013.
-(Figure source: adapted from USGS 2015)
+(Figure source: adapted from USGS 2015)185

-River watershed, a major transcontinental shipping route for Midwestern agriculture.
-This drought resulted in significant food and economic losses due to reductions in barge traffic, the volume of goods carried, and the number of Americans employed by the tugboat industry.
-The 2012 drought was immediately followed by flooding throughout the Mississippi in the spring of 2013, which also resulted in disruptions of barge traffic and food transport.
-These swings in precipitation, from drought to flooding, are consistent with projected increases in the frequency or severity of some types of extreme weather under continued climate change.

-peratures inadequate for safe storage.
+River watershed, a major transcontinental shipping route for Midwestern agriculture. ^{160, 161} This drought resulted in significant food and economic losses due to reductions in barge traffic, the volume of goods carried, and the number of Americans employed by the tugboat industry.
+162 The 2012 drought was immediately followed by flooding throughout the Mississippi in the spring of 2013, which also resulted in disruptions of barge traffic and food transport.
+These swings in precipitation, from drought to flooding, are consistent with projected increases in the frequency or severity of some types of extreme weather under continued climate change. ^{7, 62, 152} peratures inadequate for safe storage.
 Storm-related power grid disruptions have steadily increased since 2000.
-Extreme weather caused 58% of power outage events, 87% of which affected 50,000 or more customers.
-Storm evample, in August of 2003, a sudden power outage affected over 60 million people in the northeastern United States and Canada.
+Est Between 2002 and 2012, extreme weather caused 58% of power outage events, 87% of which affected 50,000 or more customers.
+Store example, in August of 2003, a sudden power outage affected over 60 million people in the northeastern United States and Canada.
 New York City's Department of Health and Mental Hygiene detected a statistically significant citywide increase in diarrheal illness resulting from consumption of spoiled foods due to lost refrigeration capabilities.